Is The COVID-19 Pandemic Over? Experts Answer

 Earlier, Centers for Disease Control and Prevention Director Dr. Rochelle Walensky had said that people’s behaviour will ultimately determine how and when the pandemic ends.
 “We have a lot of the science right now.
-We have vaccines, and what we can’t really predict is human behavior.
-Human behavior in this pandemic hasn’t served us very well,” CNN quoted her as saying.
+We have vaccines, and what we can’t really predict is human behaviour.
+In this pandemic, human behaviour hasn’t served us very well,” CNN quoted her as saying.
+Also Read - Delhi Govt Employees, Unvaccinated Against Covid-19, Won't be Allowed to Attend Office From THIS Date

 Besides, Indian virologist Dr Gagandeep Kang had also stated that COVID-19 may be heading towards endemicity in India.
 The endemic stage is when a population learns to live with a virus.
 It is very different from the epidemic stage when the virus overwhelms a population.